iotivity/IoTivity-Getting-Started/index.md

 [**Getting Started with IoTivity (Device Simulation)**](gsg-sw.md)

-- Quickly simulates smart device usage by running client and server apps on the same PC, using the OCF protocol to communicate over loopback.
+- Quickly simulates smart device usage by running client and server apps on the same Linux PC, using the OCF protocol to communicate over loopback.

 [**Getting Started with IoTivity (Raspberry Pi kit)**](gsg-kit.md)